jbryois/scRNA_disease/Code_Paper/Code_GWAS/get_GWAS_input.md

 ### Get annotation for MAGMA

-Now that the sumstats are ready, we can use MAGMA to generate an annotation file.
+Now that the sumstats are in the right format, we can use MAGMA to generate an annotation file.

 The following command maps all SNPs to gene using a window starting 35kb upstream and finishing 10kb downstream of each gene.

-The file NCBI37.3.gene.loc.extendedMHCexcluded is a filtered version of the MAGMA NCBI37.3.gene.loc file (removed extended MHC).
+The file NCBI37.3.gene.loc.extendedMHCexcluded is a filtered version of the MAGMA NCBI37.3.gene.loc auxiliary file (removed extended MHC).

 ```bash